pankoza2-pl/MercuryTrojan/README.md

 # MercuryTrojan
 GDI Malware.
 Except for some effects, i probably never give full source
 <br>
-I'm no longer updating this malware
+I will make a remastered version of this malware with source code